Iraq Leadership Fellows - برنامج زمالة قادة العراق [en] - Syria/Iraq Office

 - In a position to share with colleagues, students, or broader audiences the ideas learned and contacts made in the ILF program

-- Capable of listening and communicating
+- Capable of listening and communicating effectively in written and spoken word

 The Fellowship seeks diversity of representation in terms of governorate, ethnicity, religion and gender.